-Elizabeth Moulton is a member of the firm’s Litigation Group and Supreme Court and Appellate practice.
 Libby’s practice focuses on the role of embedded appellate counsel in high stakes patent trials.
+Libby has taken six cases through jury verdict and dozens of cases through pretrial filings.
+She also leads post-trial briefing and appeal teams and has presented five appellate arguments.
 Libby uses her past experience as a patent examiner, district court clerk, and Federal Circuit clerk to help clients with their most important high-tech cases.

 Prior to joining Orrick, Libby served as a law clerk to Judge Raymond C. Clevenger III of the United States Court of Appeals for the Federal Circuit and to Judge Ronald M. Whyte of the United States District Court for the Northern District of California.
 Before law school, Libby was a patent examiner in the medical device area at the United States Patent and Trademark Office.